 The Group has provided benefits to directors of the Company in the form of options constituting share-based payment transactions.
-The exercise prices of the options granted was 22.5 cents per option (2018: 16.0 to 22.5 cents).
-The contractual term for the options is three years (2018: three years.)
+No options were granted during the year ended 30 June 2020.
+Options granted in the prior year had an exercise price of 22.5 cents per option and a contractual term for the options is three years.